-The UK’s National Health Service (HNS) offers medical treatment to all residents, covering everything from a NHS doctor’s appointment to emergency surgery.
+Public healthcare in the UK is available through the National Health Service (NHS), covering everything from a doctor’s appointment to emergency surgery.

-If you’re permanently living in the UK, there’s a good chance you’ll be entitled to free healthcare through the National Health Service (NHS).
-While the NHS offers good quality healthcare, resources can be stretched and waiting lists are often long.
-Because of this, some people choose to take out private health insurance schemes, which can offer quicker access to specialists, better facilities and shorter waiting times.
+If you’re permanently living in the UK, you’ll be entitled to free healthcare through the National Health Service (NHS).
+There is also the option to take out private health insurance in the UK, which can offer quicker access to specialists, better facilities and shorter waiting times.

 Bupa Global is one of the world’s largest international health insurers.
 They offer direct access to over 1.3 million medical providers worldwide, and provide direct settlements, so no up-front healthcare payment for the client is required.
 They provide access to leading specialists without the need to see a family doctor first, and ensure the same level of cover, whether at home or away.

 People moving to the UK from a European Economic Area (EEA) country or Switzerland get free NHS care through their European Health Insurance Card (EHIC).
-You won’t need to do anything to claim this benefit – instead you just need to show your EHIC when you require medical assistance.
+You won’t need to do anything to claim this benefit; you just need to show your EHIC when you require medical assistance.

 The system works slightly differently for people moving from outside of the EEA.
 To be able to access the NHS for free on the same basis as a British citizen, you’ll need to be considered an ‘ordinary resident’, which means you’ll need to be given the immigration status of ‘indefinite leave to remain’.

-If you haven’t been given indefinite leave to remain, you should take out a personal health insurance policy.
+If you don’t have indefinite leave to remain, you should take out a personal health insurance policy.
 If you don’t have health insurance and need medical treatment, you’ll be charged at 150% of the standard NHS tariff for any care you receive in a hospital.
 This can be a costly business and you’ll usually need to pay these fees in advance.

 These charges can also sting for British retirees returning to the country, as the government attempts to crack down on ‘health tourism’, where expats return to the UK to take advantage of free healthcare.